Midwest Family and Community Resources’ Main Office in Hazel Crest, Illinois

 MFCR has also developed long-term referral and consulting relationships with a large number of Illinois community organizations for optimum care of patients through coordination of treatment.
 MFCR focuses intensively on connecting with families, schools, and other community stakeholders, utilizing a wholistic patient approach to care.
 MFCR employs value-based outcome objectives that focus on the things that matter most to and are of the greatest importance to the individuals that are receiving treatment.

 MFCR strives to improve the efficacy of behavioral health services by ensuring that we continue to stay abreast of and utilize state-of-the-art treatment options and methods centered around the establishment of measurable and achievable treatment goals.
 Treatment and measurement objectives are accomplished utilizing the latest industry-approved and recommended technologies and tools available that have been proven to be safe and effective.
-MFCR is further committed to utilizing best-practice industry-approved treatment concepts and methodologies, applied in conjunction to operating standards aimed at assuring the highest level of business operating efficiencies.
+MFCR is further committed to utilizing best-practice industry-approved treatment concepts and methodologies, applied in conjunction to operating standards aimed at assuring the highest level of service operating efficiencies.

 MFCR’s tech-enabled services include a HIPAA secure videoconference platform and a variety of on-line resources, along with digital health technology that capitalizes on internet based remote patient monitoring (RPM), biometrics, artificial intelligence (Al), and app-based technology (e.g., GPS, cognitive behavioral and mindfulness lessons, medication reminders, condition tracking, etc.) to empower plan members with a rich array of self-directed care resources.